microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

                  const Matrix<T, K, N, MatrixUse::B, Scope>);
 ```

+Requires `Wave` or `ThreadGroup` scope matrix inputs and output, and must be
+called from uniform control flow on uniform matrices.

 The `linalg::Multiply` function has two overloads that take an MxK `Wave`-scope
 `A` matrix, and a KxN `Wave`-scope `B` matrix and yields an MxN `Wave`-scope
 `Accumulator` matrix initialized with the product of the two input matrices.
 One